Divorce the Story

 The response was a good clue as to what was afoot with the client.
-I proceeded in some basic, tried and true Gestalt work with her until we eventually moved into a piece that is a higher level of grading; meaning, a more significant release of the past.
+I proceeded in some basic, tried, and true Gestalt work with her until we eventually moved into a piece that is a higher level of grading; meaning, a more significant release of the past.

-As we proceeded things shifted, and then there was a complete shutdown from the client, and she no longer wanted to participate.
+As we proceeded, things shifted, and then there was a complete shutdown from the client, and she no longer wanted to participate.
 What I found after we’d been deep into the work is that her mental health was far beyond my scope of practice.

-I learned some valuable lesson that day.
+I learned some valuable lessons that day.
 First and foremost, to listen to my gut on another level.
 Second, to ask a few more questions before I work with someone new.
 Third, once I’ve established some clarity of a person’s mental health, then I can move forward into the deeper work.

 What else I learned was that I was vulnerable to the ramblings of someone who needed much more help than I could provide.
 You see, this woman, let loose on me.
-The words were ugly, hateful, demeaning, and wounded the part of me that at times believes I’m not-good-enough.
+The words were ugly, hateful, demeaning, and wounded the part of me that, at times, believes I’m not-good-enough.